kingluddite/web-dev-notes/full-stack/udemy/118n-graphql-apollo-react/03-user-authentication.md/03-user-authorization-in-graphql/02-add-getcurrentuser-query.md

         path: 'favorites',
         model: 'Cologne', // make sure this is singular });
-    },
-  },
+    return user; // if you leave this out you won't get the user },
   // MORE CODE
 ```

 * Things to point out:
-  - When we call this method we need to pass it the currentUser
+  - When we call this method we need to pass it the `currentUser`
   - We find one user (there should only be one because all usernames are unique)
-  - We use mongoose's `populate()` to attach all the favorite colognes to the found currentUser
+  - We use mongoose's `populate()` to attach all the favorite colognes to the found `currentUser`

-`User.js`
+`models/User.js`

 ```
 // MORE CODE